IDSIA/novel2graph/README.md

 ```

 ### Output
-Results are generated in *Data* folder, in particular this folder could contain:
+Results are generated in *Data* folder, in particular this folder could contain these others sub-folders:
-- *clust&Dealias*: for each book contains the following files
+- *clust&Dealias/bookName/*: which for each book you run the algorithm with, contains the following files:
-    - *bookName_occurrences.csv* contains a list of character name and its occurrences
+    - *bookName_occurrences.csv* contains a list of character names and occurrences;
-    - *bookName_more_than_1.csv* as before but only with names occurring more than once
+    - *bookName_more_than_1.csv* as before but only with names occurring more than once;
-    - *bookName_clusters.csv* contains all clusters, each row shows a cluster id, contained names and occurrences list
+    - *bookName_clusters.csv* contains all clusters (each row shows a cluster id, the contained names and the occurrences);
-    - *bookName_out.txt* contains the story in which names are replaced with an identifier ("CHARACTERX")
+    - *bookName_out.txt* contains the coreferenced story in which originals names are replaced with an identifier ("CHARACTERX")
+    - *\*.pkl* are cached data.
 - *embedding*:
-    - *embeddings* contains the embedding of the book
+    - *embeddings* cache data containing the embedding of the book;
-    - *models/bookName/chapters* contains dynamic and static trained models
+    - *models/bookName/chapters* contains dynamic and static models trained on the slices;
-    - *slices/bookName/chapters* contains slices which are use to train each model
+    - *slices/bookName/chapters* contains slices (text divided in chapters) which are use to train each model.
-- *embedRelations/book*:
+- *embedRelations/book/*:
+    - *bookName_report_X.txt* contains all relations involving X characters;
+    - *bookName_embeddings_X.pkl* contains embedded relations data;
+    - *bookName_zero_char_sentences.pkl* contains sentences with 0 characters;
+    - *bookName_few_char_sentences.pkl* contains sentences with fewer characters than desired (you can specify the desired amount in the code);
-    - *bookName* contains the graphiz version of the pdf
+    - *bookName_right_char_sentences.pkl* contains sentences with the right number of characters than desired;
-    - *bookName.pdf* contains main characters and main relations between them
+    - *bookName_more_char_sentences.pkl* contains sentences with more characters than desired.
-    - *bookName_report.txt* contains all relations retrieved using embedding and kmean, a row contains the sentence, involved characters, the relation identifier and a flag showing if the action is performed by both actors
+- *family_relations*:
+    - some material for relations extracted with *test_Bert_family_cls.py*
-- *triplets*:
+- *scraping/bookName*:
-    - *summary_sentences.tsv* contains foreach cluster a representative sentence
-    - *summary_sentences_act.tsv* as before but with a cleaned version of the sentence
-    - *summary_triplets.tsv* shows the identified relation for each cluster
+    - *amazon.csv*: a book's reviews from amazon books;
+    - *goodreads.csv*: a book's reviews from Goodreads;
+    - *librarything.csv*: a book's reviews from LibraryThing;
+    - *wiki.csv*: a book's reviews from Wikipedia.
+### Others
+- Remember to use the Shift-Reduce Parser for Stanford CoreNLP from https://nlp.stanford.edu/software/srparser.html
+- Some Stanford's extentions require Java x64 bit
 ### Bugs fix
 - To install Graphviz: ```$ sudo apt install python-pydot python-pydot-ng graphviz```
 - To install mysql-config: ```$ sudo apt-get install libmysqlclient-dev```